neondatabase/website/content/docs/quickstart/symphony.md

 ---
-title: Getting Stareted with Symphony
+title: Run a Symphony app
 ---

 Symfony is a framework for building web applications in PHP.
 Symfony uses Doctrine library to access database.
 Using Neon from Symfony + Doctrine is straightforward and differs nothing from using a vanilla postgresql.